isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-exterior-walls/index.md

 You will definitely enjoy extensive area coverage since HomeRight comes with a long hosepipe and replaceable parts.
 The free operation manual that comes with this device is easier to learn and understand how to fix any part when spraying.
 Moreover, HomeRight features a reversible pray trip that allows precise application and eliminates overspray.
 Importantly, the HomeRight sprayer is economical and durable.

-Pros:
-- Adjustable pressure control knob and simple to assemble
-- Chrome-plated spray gun and 25 ft airless hosepipe
-- Replaceable parts and reversible spray tip
-- Free operation manual and high base stability
-- High max operation pressure 2800 psi
-- Resilient 0.
-5 HP motor and more comfortable to clean
-- Robust stainless steel framework construction
+Pros: - Adjustable pressure control knob and simple to assemble - Chrome-plated spray gun and 25 ft airless hosepipe - Replaceable parts and reversible spray tip - Free operation manual and high base stability - High max operation pressure 2800 psi - Resilient 0.
+5 HP motor and more comfortable to clean - Robust stainless steel framework construction

-Cons:
-- Portability could be better no wheels.
-- Lacks push handlebar
-- Vertical suction is limited
+Cons: - Portability could be better no wheels. - Lacks push handlebar - Vertical suction is limited

+> See Also: > Sprayer for Latex Paint

 ###  [4.
 Graco 17D889 TrueCoat 360 VSP Handheld Paint Sprayer](https://www.amazon.com/dp/B00ZLIV55A/?tag=p-policy-20)